Table of Contents Show

 - cooking spray

-- Take a large nonstick pan that is well coated with olive oil and start cooking up the array of veggies that you have.
-Cook the red pepper, yellow squash, onion mushrooms, and zucchini well over medium to medium-high, For about 7 to 8 minutes until the vegetables are soft and tender.
+- Take a large nonstick pan well coated with olive oil and start cooking up the array of veggies you have.
+Cook the red pepper, yellow squash, onion mushrooms, and zucchini well over medium to medium-high For about 7 to 8 minutes until the vegetables are soft and tender.

 - Grease the pan with cooking spray.
 Use the same pan as before.
 Heat one tortilla in the pan, as it cooks sprinkle in the vegan cheese over the tortilla and layer the vegetable mixture over the bed of cheese.

-- Cook again so that it is well fried on both sides.
-Remove the quesadilla and you can cut it into eight equal triangles by using a pizza cutter and serve immediately!
+- Cook again so that it is well-fried on both sides.
+Remove the quesadilla, and you can cut it into eight equal triangles by using a pizza cutter and serve it immediately!

 Quesadillas are so wholesome that you may never have to opt for the store-bought ones, as they are super easy to make!!

-Let us know in the comments below, which quesadilla recipe are you most excited to make, or even share your own recipes with our community to try something new!
+In the comments below, let us know which quesadilla recipe you are most excited to make, or even share your own recipes with our community to try something new!